top1944/duckuments/docs/atoms_20_setup_and_demo/17_setup_duckiebot_c0wjd/1_0_assembling_duckiebot_c0.md

 The bottom part of the Duckiebot's chassis is now ready.
 The next step is to assemble the Raspberry Pi on chassis-top part.

+Comment: These spacers are not the ones provided in the box, change pic. -JT

 ## Assembling the Raspberry Pi, camera, and HATs

 <!--